DUNE/dune_plot_style/guidelines.md

 ### Lines and markers:

 - Data should generally be indicated by black solid points with error bars unless there is a reason to do otherwise.
+- Refrain from connecting points/markers unless there’s a good reason to do so.
 - Models/simulation should be lines or step-histograms to differentiate from data (unless statistical uncertainty of MC sample is significant).
-- Refrain from connecting points/markers unless there’s a good reason to do so.
+- When multiple lines or markers are shown, use distinct line or marker styles to distinguish them in addition to color choices.
+This aids in accessibility.
 - Lines should be thick enough (2pt or thicker) to be easily read from a distance.
-- When markers are used instead of lines, markers for different distributions or curves should be distinct shapes (do not rely on colour alone to separate them).
 - Markers with different shapes should be similar sizes unless some other consideration prevails.
 - When error bars are not used, solid histograms or lines are recommended to improve readability.